Answers to your frequently asked tax questions.

 No!
 We welcome volunteers from all walks of life, including college students, stay-at-home parents, and retirees.
 The only requirements are basic computer skills, a desire to help underserved families take control of their financial futures, and a willingness to complete tax training courses.

-You can take training at several locations in southeast Michigan.
-Both new and returning volunteers take training courses to learn more about tax issues, credits, and changes in the tax law.
+Tax Preparer training is available at several locations in southeast Michigan.
+Both new and returning volunteers take training courses to learn more about tax issues, credits, changes in the tax law and software updates.
+You will take the IRS certification tests throughout the training and will leave the session certified for the upcoming tax season.

 Because training volunteers is an investment for everyone, we ask volunteers to pledge to work a minimum of 30 hours during the January – April tax season.
 To make it easier to fit volunteering into your schedule, our tax sites have flexible hours.
 All sites are open on Saturdays, and many are also open on weekdays and evenings.